Journey 1

 Genesis 11; A Timeline of Origins (Russell, 2024)

-This walkthrough follows a single thread from the beginning of biblical history to the present.
+This guided journey follows a single thread from the beginning of biblical history to the present.
 It asks you to watch a pattern.

-“Everything written about me in the Law of Moses, the Prophets and the Psalms must be fulfilled.”
+“Everything must be fulfilled that is written about me in the Law of Moses, the Prophets and the Psalms.”
 Then he opened their minds so they could understand the Scriptures.
-He told them, “This is what is written: The Christ will suffer and rise from the dead on the third day, and repentance and forgiveness of sins will be preached in his name to all nations, beginning at Jerusalem.”
+He told them, “This is what is written: The Messiah will suffer and rise from the dead on the third day, and repentance for the forgiveness of sins will be preached in his name to all nations, beginning at Jerusalem.”
 (Luke 24:44–47)

 Over 5,000 years, different authors in different centuries made specific predictions about a coming figure: that he would be a descendant of Eve, of Abraham, of David; that he would die as a guilt offering for sin; that he would be pierced in Jerusalem; that he would rise from the dead; that the news would reach every nation on earth.